Tufts-University/Denoising2PImages/README.md

 # Denoising Cervical-Tissue, Two-Photon Images

 ## Repository Summary
 The following code can be used to implement competing models of denoising on 2D images.
 These particular algorithms were designed for use on two-photon images acquired by a Leica SP8 microscope.
-Included functions allow for customization of loss functions, trianing, and eval only.
-All implementation for both the RCAN [[1]](https://doi.org/10.1038/s41592-021-01155-x) and CARE [[2]](https://doi.org/10.1038/s41592-018-0216-7) algorithms was done in TensorFlow.
-Work is currently being done to improve model performance and include novel algorithms such as SRGAN [[3]](https://doi.org/10.48550/arxiv.1609.04802) which have shown high levels of performance in other studies.
+Included functions allow for customization of loss functions, training, and evalulation only.
+All implementation for RCAN [[1]](https://doi.org/10.1038/s41592-021-01155-x), CARE [[2]](https://doi.org/10.1038/s41592-018-0216-7) and SRGAN [[3]](https://doi.org/10.48550/arxiv.1609.04802) algorithms was done in TensorFlow.
 For more details on RCAN, CARE, or SRGAN please review the cited papers below.
+Wavelet-based denoising was also introduced for improved results.
+The implementation is referred to as WU-net and followed the discussed implementation from *Aytekin et al.* [[4]](https://doi.org/10.1109/MMSP53017.2021.9733576.).
 We would like to thank the authors of these papers for inspiring our work and providing codes to implement these models online.

 ## System Requirements
 - Code was written on a Windows 10 system but run on a Linux system with a A100 GPU installed